ember-learn/ember-blog/content/the-ember-times-issue-171.md

 Be kind,

-Chris Ng, Jen Weber, Amy Lam and the Learning Team
+Chris Ng, Jen Weber, Amy Lam, Jared Galanis and the Learning Team